thosgood/this-weeks-finds/markdown/251-300/week266.md

 Now, an $n$-category with everything invertible is called an "n-groupoid".
-Such a thing is believed to be essentially the same as a "homotopy $n$-type", meaning a nice space, like a CW complex, with vanishing homotopy groups above the nth - where we count homotopy equivalent spaces as the same.
+Such a thing is believed to be essentially the same as a "homotopy $n$-type", meaning a nice space, like a CW complex, with vanishing homotopy groups above the $n$th - where we count homotopy equivalent spaces as the same.
 If we accept this, the $n$-groupoid version of the Periodic Table can be understood using homotopy theory.
 It looks like this: